StudioFuel/simplemodal-contact-form/readme.txt

 * Use Firefox and Firebug or if you must use IE, turn on JavaScript debugging and install the Developer Toolbar (search Google if you are unsure of how to do any of these)
 * Make sure the footer.php file in your theme, contains `<?php wp_footer(); ?>`
-* Make sure all of the JavaScript files are loaded
+* Make sure all of the JavaScript files are loaded (jquery, jquery.simplemodal and smcf)
-* Make sure no other plugins are loading older version of jQuery (SMCF requires jQuery 1.2 or greater)
+* Make sure no other plugins are loading an older version of jQuery (SMCF requires jQuery 1.2 or greater)
 * Make sure PHP's `mail()` is installed and working.
 (You can also open `smcf_data.php` and remove the @ from `@mail`.
 That will echo out any errors that it throws while trying to send mail.)

 == Screenshots ==